Necron3574/Necron3574.github.io/pages/aspire24.md

 - Infrastructural Issues while scaling the product.
 - The lack of human interaction which is a requirement when teaching children

-The rough solutions we had for these problems were to
+The rough solutions our team came up with, for these problems were to
-- Ensure diversity in the team working on the AI model and sample the data properly so as to maintain inclusivity (Not a perfect solution, but a good place to start?)
+- Ensure diversity in the team working on the AI model and sample the data properly so as to maintain inclusivity and diversity.
+(Not a perfect solution, but a good place to start?)
 - Ensure scale testing, and have Plans B,C,D incase of failure.
 - No real solution to this, except using this product as a co-pilot to AID the teacher rather than BE the teacher.